vmd1/init0/content/posts/Authentication-in-my-lab.md

 I thought it might be worthwhile to send it in as a pull request so that the guide in the repository was updated: https://github.com/lldap/lldap/pull/1146, and if any of you want to try it out yourself, here’s a guide:

-# Getting Started with UNIX PAM using SSSD
+# Unix PAM with SSSD

 ## Configuring LLDAP